hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/leibniz_hardware.rst

 VSC-users, though we appreciate that you contact the UAntwerpen support team so that we know why you want to use the cluster.

-Jobs can have a maximal execution wall time of 3 days (72 hours).
+Jobs can have a maximal execution wall time of 3 days (72 hours), except on the "hopper" compute nodes of Leibniz were it is possible to submit 7 days jobs on request (motivation needed).

+Please also consider using the newer cluster Vaughan for big parallel jobs that can use 64 cores or multiples thereof as soon as that cluster becomes available.

 The login nodes and regular compute nodes are freely available.
 Contact UAntwerp user support (hpc@uantwerpen.be) for access to the visualization node